 Are you reading The Outsiders, To Kill a Mockingbird, The Hate You Give, Dear Martin, or any other piece of literature dealing with tolerance, prejudices, racism, and stereotyping?
-Is Are you teaching these topics in your history or English class?
+Are you teaching these topics in your history class?
 This social experiment will open your student’s eyes to the injustices that take place on a daily basis and why people need to be educated on these topics.

 We currently live in a world and country where social injustices, prejudices, and stereotyping take place on a daily basis.
 We see this occur in our daily lives, in school, in the news, on TV, and in the movies.
 The essential question is: Are prejudices and stereotypes affecting how we view people in our everyday lives at work, in the classroom, and in our community?

 ⭐Click HERE to follow my store!
 You will then receive customized email updates about this store.

 ⭐⭐Grab these ABSOLUTELY FREE PRODUCTS RIGHT HERE: ⭐⭐

 ⭐ make copies for your own classes only.